Celebrity Autopsies With Disturbing Discoveries

 Brandon Lee

 Due to an abundance of caution and protocol, fatal accidents on big movie productions are exceedingly rare.
 That makes it all the more tragic when someone does lose their life while making a film.
-By 1993, Brandon Lee was one of the fastest-rising stars in Hollywood.
+By 1993, after some rebellious teenage years, Brandon Lee was one of the fastest-rising stars in Hollywood.
 The son of late martial arts and movie legend Bruce Lee, the 28-year-old actor had starred in a couple of action movies and was primed to break out big with "The Crow," Alex Proyas' film adaptation of the dark, violent, cult classic comic series about deceased rock star Eric Draven who becomes an avenging angel, killing the thugs and criminals who murdered him and his girlfriend.

 Advertisement